 Grant and Hayes (qtd. in Swanson & Jones 2002) further described the effects of timber harvesting on both the hydrologic regime and sediment supply characteristics of a treated basin.
 Small increases in stream discharge related to harvesting and road networks translated into significantly higher levels of sediment delivery to streams.
-Their results from this phenomenon

-WS1 in are displayed in Figure 10.19.
-Though flows peak increased after harvest, this result was dwarfed by a corresponding increase in sediment supply (Grant & Hayes in Swanson & Jones 2002).
+Though peak flows increased after harvest, this result was dwarfed by a corresponding increase in sediment supply (Grant & Hayes in Swanson & Jones 2002).